kintone-workshops/ai-kintone-gallery/docs/completed-code.md

   kintone.events.on('app.record.detail.show', function (event: Event) {

     // API POST request's body
-    const body = {
+    const body: PostBody = {

       //TODO
-      title: event.record.title.value, // String: Article's title (from our Kintone record)
+      title: event.record.title.value, // Article's title (from our Kintone record)
-      contentFormat: 'markdown', // String: 'markdown' or 'html' (writing format)
+      contentFormat: 'markdown', // 'markdown' or 'html' (writing format)
-      content: event.record.body.value, // String: Article's body (from our Kintone record)
+      content: event.record.body.value, // Article's body (from our Kintone record)
-      tags: ['kintone', 'markdown', 'medium', 'low-code'], // Array: String "tags" for our article.
+      tags: ['kintone', 'medium', 'low-code'], // String "tags" for our article.
 Optional!
-      publishStatus: 'public', // String: The status of our article: 'public', 'draft', or 'unlisted'
+      publishStatus: 'public', // The status of our article: 'public', 'draft', or 'unlisted'
-      notifyFollowers: false // Boolean: Sends a notification after publishing.
+      notifyFollowers: false // Sends a notification after publishing.
     }

     // Create a button
-    const mySpaceFieldButton = document.createElement('button');
+    const mySpaceFieldButton: HTMLElement = document.createElement('button');
     //TODO
+    mySpaceFieldButton.id = 'publishToMedium'; // Our "Element ID" from our Blank Space in the Kintone App.
-    // Give it an id & class (for CSS), and text on the button. mySpaceFieldButton.id = 'publishToMedium'; // Our "Element ID" from our Blank Space in the Kintone App. mySpaceFieldButton.className = 'uploadButton';
+    // Give it an id & class (for CSS), and text on the button. mySpaceFieldButton.className = 'uploadButton';
-    mySpaceFieldButton.innerHTML = 'Publish to Medium!';
+    mySpaceFieldButton.innerHTML = 'Click me to Publish!';

     // TODO
     // Run a function when the button is clicked